• Skip to primary navigation

 What Other Side Could I Serve?

-If you're not a fan of polenta (though you should really try it if you haven't!) mashed cauliflower, mashed potatoes, or egg noodles would also be delicious with this flavorful beef.
-All would hold up well if you want to serve the beef over them as I did with the polenta.
+If you’re not a fan of polenta (though you should really try it if you haven’t!) mashed cauliflower, mashed potatoes, or egg noodles would also be delicious with this flavorful beef.

 I might try the mashed cauliflower or sweet potatoes the next time as we love them both!
-For a green vegetable, try these air fryer green beans or a simple green side salad.

-These tomato tarts would make a wonderful appetizer before dinner.
+Either way, these tomato tarts would make a wonderful appetizer before dinner.

 How Long Does This Recipe Keep?